-- a.
+a.
 From the time the decision of the Clerk of the Course is notified on the timing monitors, the relevant car may cross the Line on the track no more than three times before entering the pit lane and, in the case of a penalty under Article 16.4 c., proceeding to the penalty zone where it shall remain for the period of the time penalty.
 Unless specified otherwise by the Clerk of the Course, Stop-Go and Stop-Go penalties with a prescribed stop time are to be served in the designated Stop-Go area.
 Teams are responsible for ensuring that the car stops for the period notified.
 When the time penalty period has elapsed, the Driver may re-join the track.
 Whilst a car is stationary in the pit lane as a result of incurring a prescribed stop time, it cannot be worked on.
-However, if the engine stops, it may be started after the penalty period has elapsed, respecting Article 33.11 c). - b.
+However, if the engine stops, it may be started after the penalty period has elapsed, respecting Article 33.11 c).

+- b.
 However, unless the car was already in the pit entry for the purpose of serving its penalty, it is not allowed to carry out the penalty after the Safety Car procedure has been deployed.
 The number of times the Driver crosses the Line behind the Safety Car during a procedure will be added to the maximum number of times the car may cross the Line on the track.
-The Safety Car period is deemed to end when the relevant car passes the green flag at the control line after the Safety Car has entered the pit lane. - c.
+The Safety Car period is deemed to end when the relevant car passes the green signal at the control line after the Safety Car has entered the pit lane. - c.
 No penalty can be taken by a Team until it has been notified in writing, either on the timing monitors or by document issued by the Clerk of the Course. - 16.7 The penalties given in these regulations are guidelines only.
-The Clerk of the Course may impose any penalty or combination of penalties specifically set out in these Sporting Regulations or available to a Clerk of the Course under the 2023 NCR which he deems to be appropriate in the event of any breach of regulations.
-In addition, the Clerk of the Course has discretion to issue suspended penalties.
+The Clerk of the Course may impose any penalty or combination of penalties specifically set out in these Sporting Regulations or available to a Clerk of the Course under the 2024 NCR which he deems to be appropriate in the event of any breach of regulations.

-Nothing in these regulations shall preclude the Clerk of the Course from referring any matter to the Stewards of the Meeting for consideration of further penalty in accordance with the 2023 NCR should the Clerk of the Course consider that a penalty beyond a Clerk's powers may be merited in any instance.
+Nothing in these regulations shall preclude the Clerk of the Course from referring any matter to the Stewards of the Meeting for consideration of further penalty in accordance with the 2024 NCR should the Clerk of the Course consider that a penalty beyond Disqualification from the meeting be merited in any instance.